Register now by calling the Adult Opportunity Center at 800.628.7722 x2687

 Orientation is the first step for all enrolling students.
 Pre-registration is required.
 The process includes registration, assessment, development of student goals and information about the program.

-For additional information or pre-registration for any of the sites, please complete and submit this form and we will get back with you as soon as we can!
+For additional information for any of the sites, please complete and submit this form and we will get back with you as soon as we can!